Nicolas LERNER,

 New files

-• Integrating the Wigner Distribution on subsets of the phase space, a Survey, file on HAL, file on arXiv, February 2023.
+• Integrating the Wigner Distribution on subsets of the phase space, a Survey, Memoirs of the European Mathematical Society, EMS Press, volume 12, (1), (2024), 224 pages, link on HAL.
 We review several properties of integrals of the Wigner distribution on subsets of the phase space.
 Along our way, we provide a theoretical proof of the invalidity of Flandrin's conjecture, a fact already proven via numerical arguments in our joint paper [MR4054880] with B. Delourme and T. Duyckaerts.
 We use also the J.G.
 Wood & A.J.
 Bracken paper [MR2131219], for which we offer a mathematical perspective.
 We review thoroughly the case of subsets of the plane whose boundary is a conic curve and show that Mehler's formula can be helpful in the analysis of these cases, including for the higher dimensional case investigated in the paper [MR2761287] by E. Lieb and Y. Ostrover.
 Using the Feichtinger algebra, we show that, generically in the Baire sense, the Wigner distribution of a pulse in L2(ℝn) does not belong to L1(ℝ2n) providing as a byproduct a large class of examples of subsets of the phase space ℝ2n on which the integral of the Wigner distribution is infinite.
 We study as well the case of convex polygons of the plane, with a rather weak estimate depending on the number of vertices, but independent of the area of the polygon.
 The files video-São Carlos and video-Reims (in French) might serve as an introduction to the topic.

 • On some properties of the curl operator and their consequences for the Navier-Stokes system with François Vigneron, Communications in Mathematical Research, 38 (2022), no.4, 449-497, file on HAL, file on arXiv, March 2022.
 We investigate some geometric properties of the curl operator, based on its diagonalization and its expression as a non-local symmetry of the pseudo-derivative (-Δ)1/2 among divergence-free vector fields with finite energy.
 In this context, we introduce the notion of spin-definite fields, i.e. eigenvectors of (-Δ)-1/2 curl.
 The two spin-definite components of a general 3D incompressible flow untangle the right-handed motion from the left-handed one.
 Having observed that the non-linearity of Navier-Stokes has the structure of a cross-product and its weak (distributional) form is a determinant that involves the vorticity, the velocity and a test function, we revisit the conservation of energy and the balance of helicity in a geometrical fashion.
 We show that in the case of a finite-time blow-up, both spin-definite components of the flow will explose simultaneously and with equal rates, i.e. singularities in 3D are the result of a conflict of spin, which is impossible in the poorer geometry of 2D flows.
 We investigate the role of the local and non-local determinants [0,T] ℝ3 det(curl u, u, (-Δ)θ u) dx dt and their spin-definite counterparts, which drive the enstrophy and, more generally, are responsible for the regularity of the flow and the emergence of singularities or quasi-singularities.
 As such, they are at the core of turbulence phenomena.